 All utilities are available to the site that include municipal water and sanitary sewer, electrical, natural gas and telephone services.

 Flood Hazard

-According to the Federal Emergency Management Agency (FEMA), Panel #26161C0263E, effective April 3, 2012, the subject property lies in Zone X, a minimal flood hazard area.
+According to information from the Washtenaw County GIS and supported by Federal Emergency Management Agency (FEMA), Panel #26161C0402E, effective April 3, 2012, the subject property lies in Zone X, a minimal flood hazard area.